 Dozens of female students proved that even if it's a homecoming, you don't get a free pass to slack off in the exercise department.
 The workout began with a stretch session led by Jessica Elaine Edwards, owner of Respectapole Dance Fitness, LLC.

 After participants warmed up and loosened their muscles, Kris Davis turned things up with an explosive Zumba workout infused with hip hop and Latin moves while students stared through the glass windows with admiration.

 Former Miss Hampton Shayma Sulaiman volunteered at the sweat session along with her best friends Antoinique Abraham and Branda Johnson.
-All three are recent grads from Hampton University and succeeded in Teen Diaries / Pretty Girls Sweat student programs.
+All three are recent grads from Hampton University and succeeded in PRETTY GIRLS SWEAT student programs.

 TAKE ACTION: Text PRETTYGIRLSSWEAT to 22828 to sign up for our newsletter and get details on all upcoming events!

 MENTOR: Empower teen girls through fitness and career mentorship.
 Email email@example.com to request and application.